-Since the popularity of hybrid apps and web apps, native app have developed a reputation for being costly to develop and not being unique to stand out from the rest of the apps.
-But what native lacks in being easy to develop for developers, a native app will make up for than its fair share of criticism by being simply better at every metric of being a mobile application be it user experience or security.
+Since the popularity of hybrid apps and web apps, native apps have developed a reputation for being costly to develop and not being unique to stand out from the rest of the apps.
+But what native lacks in being easy to develop for developers, a native app will make up for its fair share of criticism by being simply better at every metric of being a mobile application be it user experience or security.

 What is Native App Development?

 Let’s first see what is a native app, the need to define a native has risen due to the impact of hybrid app development platforms.
 A native app is made with the sole intention of running an app on a specific platform such as Android or iOS.
 While hybrid app development platforms are a type of code once-run-anywhere deals where a single code can be executed in multiple mobile operating platforms such as Android, iOS, and BackberryOS.
 Native app development platforms such as Android and iOS have an edge as they have access to all the hardware components of smartphones.
 The user experience is also leaps and bounds ahead of any hybrid app development platform as well.
 They also get an extra push when it comes to Google play store or Apple’s apps store too